fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 the branch.

-When you think your new code is ready to be merged into the codebase, you should open a pull request.
+When you think your new code is ready to be merged into the codebase, you should open a pull request to master.
 The description should contain the words "Fixes #<nnn>", where <nnn> is the issue number; this will ensure the issue is closed when the code is merged into master.
 At this point the automated tests will trigger, and you can see if the code passes on